 In our modern world, we do not feel this anxiety around seasonal cycles as acutely.
 After all, we can ship food from faraway lands and store and freeze supplies to see us through the winter months.
 Nevertheless, we are of course still entirely dependent on nature to feed us, heat our homes and clothe us.
 Connecting to nature is not just about sustaining us physically, though.
 Yule traditions can help to revive and restore us spiritually and emotionally as well.

-The history of Yule
+The History of Yule

 While it is often believed that Yule is a Celtic tradition, it is actually an Old Norse celebration.
 Yule was a time to honour the god Odin and celebrate the rebirth of the sun during the winter solstice.
 Yule traditions originated among the Germanic and Norse peoples, and as these groups migrated and traded across Europe, they carried their traditions with them.
 This contributed to the spread of Yule customs to regions such as the British Isles, Scandinavia and parts of continental Europe.